sookinoby/generative-models/README.md

 RNN doesn’t provide the capability (at least in practice) to forget irrelevant context in between the phrases.
 RNN gives more importance to the most previous hidden state because it cannot give preference to the arbitrary (t-k) hidden state, where t is the current time step and k is the number greater than 0.
 This is because training an RNN on a long sequence of words can cause the gradient to vanish (when gradient is small) or to explode (when gradient is large) during backpropagation, because [backpropagation](http://neuralnetworksanddeeplearning.com/chap2.html) basically multiplies the gradients along the computational graph in reverse direction.
 A detailed explanation of problems with RNN is given [here](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.421.8930&rep=rep1&type=pdf).

 ### Long short-term memory (LSTM)
 In order to address the problems with vanilla RNN, the two German researchers Sepp Hochreiter and Juergen Schmidhuber proposed [Long short-term memory](http://www.bioinf.jku.at/publications/older/2604.pdf) (LSTM, a complex RNN unit) as a solution to the vanishing/exploding gradient problem.
-A beautifully illustrated simpler version of LSTM can be found [here](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714).
+A beautifully illustrated simpler version of LSTM can be found [here](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) and [here](https://medium.com/mlreview/understanding-lstm-and-its-diagrams-37e2f46f1714).
 In abstract sense, We can think LSTM unit as a small neural network that decides the amount of information it needs to preserve (memory) from the previous time step.

 ## Implementing an LSTM